-- 1. MENU: Displays menu screen which allows the operator to access the systems operating history, service requirements, and vacuum trends, troubleshooting info and main system info. - 2.
+- 1. MENU: Displays menu screen which allows the operator to access the systems operating history, service requirements, and vacuum trends, troubleshooting information and main system information. - 2.
 VACUUM (inches Hg): Display's the current vacuum level inside the air receiver. - 3.
 SERVICE DUE: Service intervals and types of service are preprogrammed into the HMI.
 The button will flash yellow when service is due.
 Pressing the "service due" button when flashing will display the service schedule screen. - 4.
 TDC FAULT: Indicator will flash red and horn will sound if the transducer fails.
 Vacuum reading on the display screen will default to "30" hg.
 Selecting the indicator when flashing red will open a trouble shooting window. - 5.
 LAG ALARM: Indicator will flash red and horn will sound when last available vacuum unit comes on.
 Press the reset button to silence the alarm.
 If the condition is corrected both the alarm and indicator will turn off.
 If a lag condition remains the indicating light on the HMI will remain on.
 Selecting the indicator when flashing red will open a trouble shooting window.
 Once the lag condition is corrected, press the reset button again to turn off alarm light. - 6.
 UNIT RUN HOURS: Displays total run hours for each vacuum module. - 7.
 HAND-OFF-AUTO: Displays status of each vacuum module.
 The green "HAND" displays when the vacuum is running and the HOA selector switch is in the HAND setting.
-The green "AUTO" displays when the vacuum is running in the bypass (60 Hz) mode and the HOA selector switch is in the AUTO position.
-The green "VFD ON" displays when a pump is running in the VFD mode.
+The green "AUTO" displays when the vacuum is running in the normal sequencing mode.
 The "OFF" indicator is displayed when the HOA selector switch is in the "OFF" position for the pump that is not running. - 8.
 MOTOR OVLD: Display will flash red and sound an alarm when overload switch is tripped in the control panel.
 The vacuum in question will not re-start until the reset button on the starter inside the main control cabinet is reset.
 Press the reset button on front panel to silence the alarm.
 Selecting the indicator when flashing red will open a trouble shooting window.
 The indicator on the HMI will remain on until motor starter is reset. - 9.
 FAILED START: Display will flash red if the vacuum module failed to start/run when signaled to start.
 This alarm will also activate when a Motor Overload Shutdown occurs.
 Press the reset button on the front panel to silence the alarm.
 Selecting the indicator when flashing red will open a trouble shooting window.
-The indicator light on the HMI will remain on until the problem has been resolved and the reset button pushed again. - 10.
-VFD OVERLOAD: Displays if a VFD motor overload occurs.
-VFD will be disabled and system will run in a non-VFD condition.
-VFD can be reset by pressing the reset button on the front of the control panel.
+The indicator light on the HMI will remain on until the problem has been resolved and the reset button pushed again.